cdeck3r/NLPPaperAnalysis/README.md

 **Take away:** Provide an repeatable approach to follow-up on future IWSSS occasions or apply the methods to other fields and its conferences' publications.

 You find the full analysis in the notebook [IWSSSAnalysis.ipynb](notebooks/IWSSSAnalysis.ipynb).
+There is a [blog post](https://cdeck3r.com/2020-05-31-NLPPaperAnalysis/) showing some selected results.

 ## Research Questions